-What is the One Big Beautiful Bill Act and why am I hearing about it now?
+What is the One Big Beautiful Bill Act (OB3), and why am I hearing about it now?

-The One Big Beautiful Bill Act also referred to as OBBB or OB3 was enacted in July 2025 and makes significant changes to federal student loan programs.
-While the law has already passed, most student loan changes do not take effect until July 1, 2026.
-Schools and the U.S. Department of Education are still reviewing implementation details, so information may be updated as additional guidance is released.
+The One Big Beautiful Bill Act, also referred to as OBBB or OB3, was enacted by Congress in July 2025 and makes significant changes to federal student loan programs.
+While the law has already passed, the specific rules governing how it will be implemented have not yet been finalized.
+In addition, most student loan changes do not take effect until July 1, 2026.

 Does OB3 affect my financial aid for the 2025–26 academic year?